cesiu/dotfiles/README.md

 Powerline patched fonts first.
 I don't remember.

 ### About `Pencil.terminal`: ###
 This is a high-contrast, light background color scheme for use on projectors.
-It matches the projector mode color scheme used by the custom `:Beam` command in vim.
+It also sets an environment variable so that vim will automatically use a matching color scheme.

 ### About `sVimrc`: ###
 [sVim](https://github.com/flipxfx/sVim) is a Safari extension for vim keybindings.